ecrane314/happysync/README.md

-happyrsync is a CLI utility to perform authenticated syncronization between local  directories and Google Cloud Stoaage Buckets.
+happysync is a CLI utility to perform authenticated syncronization between local  directories and Google Cloud Stoaage Buckets.

 It was written to sync large project files between multiple computers and additionally offer cloud backup.